Haellsigh/Bluetrackr/README.md

 # Bluetrackr

+Bluetrackr is a head tracking device.
+It allows you to track your head orientation & position in realtime.
+It's mainly used in games such as Elite Dangerous, Star Citizen, Flight simulators, etc to simulate head movement in a cockpit.

 ## Progress
 prototype-v1: There was an unknown problem with the SPI bus.
 Might be because there are two devices on the same SPI bus?
 prototype-v2: Ordered, waiting for parts.